 - Employer

-- Payroll Provider
+- Payroll provider

-- Gig Economy Payer — only if they use the ACH (Automated Clearing House) system
+- Gig economy payer — only if they use the ACH (Automated Clearing House) system

-- Government Benefits Payer
+- Government benefits payer

 Instant payments from gig payers and deposits from sources like PayPal or other personal accounts aren’t accepted in the SpotMe program.

 Currently, Varo is fee-free, allowing users to sign up for checking and savings accounts for free.
 The company doesn’t even require applicants to start with a minimum balance.
-Users can use their mobile devices to deposit checks and deposit cash into their accounts at any Green Dot location.
+Users can use their mobile devices to deposit checks and can deposit cash into their accounts at any Green Dot location.

 There are several cash advance apps that work with Varo.